Jasmine Jobson

-Jasmine Jobson (born 9 May 1995) is an English actress best known for starring as Jaq in the 2019 Netflix British television crime drama series Top Boy, for which she was nominated for a BAFTA, and for playing Lily in feature film Surge, which premiered at the 2020 Sundance Film Festival.
+Jasmine Jobson (born 9 May 1995) is a British actress.
+She is best known for portraying Jaq in the television crime drama series Top Boy (2019–2023), and for portraying Lily in the feature film Surge (2020).
+Other credits include Noughts + Crosses (2022), Platform 7 (2023), Bird (2024), and MobLand (2025).

 Early life

 Jasmine Jobson was born 9 May 1995 in Hayes, West London, England.
-Her mum is of Irish and Greek-Cypriot heritage, her dad is Jamaican.
-From a very young age (around 6), Jobson showed talent singing by mimicking television stars, so her mother enrolled her to ‘Paddington Arts’, a Youth Arts organisation dedicated to developing talent andcreativity in London’s young people, where Jobson honed her talents.
+Her mother is of Irish and Greek-Cypriot heritage, her father is Jamaican.
+From a very young age (around six), Jobson showed talent singing by mimicking television stars, so her mother enrolled her in "Paddington Arts", a Youth Arts organisation dedicated to developing talent and creativity in London’s young people, where Jobson honed her talents.

-As a child Jobson had asked to be separated from her mother by social services and placed into foster care, living in West Drayton for five years.
-The results prevailed In adulthood though, Jobson taught herself how to channel that aggression and emotions into her acting.
+As a child, Jobson had asked to be separated from her mother by social services and placed into foster care, living in West Drayton for five years.
+The results prevailed in adulthood though, Jobson taught herself how to channel that aggression and emotions into her acting.
 When asked by the casting director for Top Boy to show some anger in her audition, Jobson threw a chair across the room, nearly hitting a window, securing her the role in the production.

-Jobson joined the Big House Theatre which provides drama-based workshops and training on team building, challenges management and confidence development and focuses on helping young people who have been through the UK’s care system.
+After completing her GCSEs, she joined the Big House Theatre which provides drama-based workshops and training on team building, challenges management and confidence development and focuses on helping young people who have been through the UK’s care system.
 Maggie Norris, chief executive of Big House, described Jobson as an extraordinary talent.